-In the past, kids, teens, and people in their 20s and 30s were thought to hardly ever have neuropathy.
-That’s because very few young people have the serious diseases, such as diabetes and cancer, that most commonly cause of neuropathy.
-But now, physicians are starting to realize that, in some kids and young people, symptoms including widespread pain are the result of small-fiber neuropathy.
+Until recently, it was believed that kids, teens, and people in their 20s and 30s hardly ever develop neuropathy.
+After all, few young people have the serious diseases, such as diabetes and cancer, that most commonly cause neuropathy.
+But now, physicians are starting to realize some kids and young people do experience small-fiber neuropathy, and it can lead to many symptoms, including widespread pain.

 The most common cause of small-fiber polyneuropathy (SFPN) in kids, teens, and young adults seems to be autoimmunity.
 In autoimmune conditions, the body’s defense cells (white blood cells) mistake normal cells and tissues as harmful, and attack and destroy them.
 Well-known autoimmune diseases include rheumatoid arthritis and multiple sclerosis.

 Rogue immune cells sometimes attack peripheral nerves, leading to autoimmune nerve conditions such as Guillain-Barré syndrome, chronic inflammatory demyelinating polyneuropathy, and multifocal motor neuropathy.
-Here, the cells under attack are the large myelinated nerve cells, so the major symptom is weakness.
+The cells under attack are the large myelinated nerve cells, so the major symptom is weakness.

 What about the small-fiber nerve cells?
 They can be attacked in autoimmune diseases that affect many parts of the body.
 One example is a condition known as Sjögren’s syndrome.

-Much of the SFPN diagnosed in kids and young people is different, because it is caused by autoimmune reactions that specifically target small-fiber nerve cells and nothing else1,2.
+Much of the SFPN diagnosed in kids and young people is different from Sjögren’s because it is caused by autoimmune reactions that specifically target small-fiber nerve cells and nothing else1,2.
 This causes symptoms of small-fiber polyneuropathy in people without any evidence of other medical causes for neuropathy.
-Because there are treatments for autoimmune neuropathies3, it’s worth discussing with your doctor whether or not there is a chance that this could be a factor.
+Because there are treatments for autoimmune neuropathies3, it’s worth discussing with your doctor whether or not this could be a factor.

 Kids and Genes